sous-chefs/aws/CONTRIBUTING.md

 running `git clone
 git://github.com/opscode-cookbooks/COOKBOOKNAME.git`.

-For collaboration purposes, it is best if you create a Github account and fork the repository to your own account.
-Once you do this you will be able to push your changes to your Github repository for others to see and use.
+For collaboration purposes, it is best if you create a GitHub account and fork the repository to your own account.
+Once you do this you will be able to push your changes to your GitHub repository for others to see and use.

-If you have another repository in your GitHub account named the same as the cookbook, we suggest you suffix the repository with -cookbook.
+If you have another repository in your GitHub account named the same as the cookbook, we suggest you suffix the repository with `-cookbook`.

 ### Branches and Commits

-You should submit your patch as a git branch named after the ticket, such as ISSUE-22.
+You should submit your patch as a git branch named after the ticket, such as GH-22.
 This is called a _topic branch_ and allows users to associate a branch of code with the ticket.

 It is a best practice to have your commit message have a _summary